Text edited 2.9. 14:30: term spesifications & text fluency.

 17 Akava affiliates examined sexual harassment in a joint survey conducted in May–June 2023.
 This article examines selected results of the survey by gender and from the perspective of LGBTQIA+ respondents.
 The full results of the survey can be found here in Finnish.

-The situation at work was examined using statements, three of which were related specifically to sexual harassment.
+Climate at the workplace was examined using statements, three of which were related specifically to sexual harassment.
 As shown in Figure 1, there are significant differences between genders.

 The situation looks good for men: almost all men (95%) report that they do not have to fear sexual harassment and the majority (85%) say that they can report harassment without fear.
 In addition, three out of four men (74%) believe that possible harassment would be addressed in their workplace.